The Weighted Arithmetic Mean-Geometric Mean Inequality is Equivalent to the H\"{o}lder Inequality: Introduction

-Firstly, we will briefly review definitions of Weighted AM-GM inequality, H\"{o}lder inequality, and Weighted power-mean inequality.
-Then the main results of mathematical equivalence among these three well-known inequalities will be shown. {\bf Weighted AM-GM Inequality.} If $c_1, c_2, \ldots, c_n$ are nonnegative real numbers, $\lambda_1$, $\lambda_2,\ldots,\lambda_n$ are nonnegative real numbers such that $\lambda_1+\lambda_2+\cdots+\lambda_n=1$, then
+weighted AM--GM inequality, the H\"{o}lder inequality, and the weighted power-mean inequality~{\cite{ZCIT}} (pp. 111--112, Theorem 10.5) are first reviewed { and they are often related to each other.} Then the results of mathematical equivalence among three such inequalities will be shown.